carlospolop/legion/README.md

 Legion is a tool that uses several well-known opensource tools to automatically, semi-automatically or *manually* enumerate the most frequent found services running in machines that you could need to pentest.

-Basically, the goal of Legion is to extract all information that you can extract from each service so you don't have to send the same commands all the time.
+Basically, the goal of Legion is to extract all the information that you can from each opened network service, so you don't have to write and execute the same commands in a terminal every time you find that service.
-A lot of actions are repeated by being done by more than one tool, this is done to be sure that all the possible information is correctly extracted.
+Some actions are repeated by more than one tool, this is done to be sure that all the possible information is correctly extracted.

 [![asciicast](https://asciinema.org/a/250539.png)](https://asciinema.org/a/250539)